bhavik-knight/5560-MRI-Project/FINAL_REPORT.md

 ## 3. Phase 2: The Utilization Paradox
 The core finding of this study is the discrepancy between "Occupied" time and "Value-Added" time.

-### The "Brown Time" Cost
+### The "Yellow Time" Cost
-As defined by Source 56, "Brown Time" refers to the non-productive operational overhead—cleaning, setup, and patient transfer—that occurs while the magnet is technically "busy" but not scanning.
+As defined by Source 56, "Yellow Time" refers to the non-productive operational overhead—cleaning, setup, and patient transfer—that occurs while the magnet is technically "busy" but not scanning.

 ![Utilization Paradox](results/plots/utilization_paradox.png)
 *Figure 4: The Paradox.
-The gap between the total bar height (Occupied) and the green component (Scanning) represents the "Brown Time" cost.*
+The gap between the total bar height (Occupied) and the green component (Scanning) represents the "Yellow Time" cost.*

 #### Key Metrics:
-*   **Occupied Utilization**: 114.2% (What the schedule shows)
+*   **Occupied Utilization**: 70.3% (What the schedule shows)
-*   **Productive Utilization**: 86.5% (Actual revenue generation)
+*   **Productive Utilization**: 52.9% (Actual revenue generation)
-*   **Operational Overhead**: 27.7% (The efficiency loss)
+*   **Operational Overhead**: 17.4% (The efficiency loss)
-*   **Bowen Efficiency**: 75.7% (Ratio of Value-Added to Total Occupied Time)
+*   **Bowen Efficiency**: 75.2% (Ratio of Value-Added to Total Occupied Time)

 ---